malteschmitz/tessla-atom2/README.md

   - The `Log` stream contains all comands that were used by the package and the responses to these comands.

 <img align="center" src="https://github.com/dmlux/files/blob/master/images/TeSSLa/message-panel.png">

+## Tool Bar

+To compile and run binaries compiled from source code the tool bar provides some buttons: